Cambridge-ICCS/Summer-School-Julia-Tutorial/README.md

 ### Install Julia Packages

 In the Julia REPL session, you can install packages by entering `]` (which changes the prompt to `pkg>`) followed by `add PACKAGE`.
 Now try to install the web-based notebook package `Pluto`. `Pluto` is similar to the `Jupyter` notebook (which supports both Python and Julia), but it has some advantages like reactivity and reproducibility).
+Do these steps to install Pluto: Go into the package mode, `add Pluto`.

 ### Run a Pluto Notebook Session

 Enter a backspace to return to the normal mode from the package mode.
-Then run `using Pluto; Pluto.run()` to open a Pluto Notebook session (a webpage will automatically pop up).
+Then run either `import Pluto`, or `using Pluto; Pluto.run()` to open a Pluto Notebook session (a webpage will automatically pop up).

 ### Run the Notebooks in this Repository